 The objective is to increase the percentage in degree attainment (1st and 2:1) for mature students aged 21 to 29.
 Mature student participation at Plumpton College remains good and the college remains committed to maintain this good participation rate.
 However, we have included this target to ensure students are continued to be supported to achieve at a high level to enter into employment and/or postgraduate study.
 As highlighted earlier, mature student attainment for students aged 21 to 29 is below the English average of 76% (AP, HESA & internal data 2017-18).
 Additionally, we have also identified a gap in attainment between our mature student body when comparing mature students aged 21-29 (63%) with those over the age of 30 (86%).
-We are eager to increase attainment for the 21-29 group whilst not negatively impacting the good attainment rather than in terms of narrowing the gap.
+We are eager to increase attainment for the 21-29 group whilst not negatively impacting the good attainment achieved by those over the age of 30.
+As such we have set this target around an increase in attainment rather than in terms of narrowing the gap.
 We aim to increase degree attainment incrementally over the five-year duration of this plan from 63% (2017-18 internal data) to 71% and as a result narrow the gap between our own mature student age sub-groups over time to 5 percentage points by 2024-25.
 This is an ambitious goal and we will continue to monitor outcomes to inform progress and good practice.

 A whole college Teaching and Learning Strategy is being launched in September 2019 to improve teaching and learning practices that will benefit all students across the college.
 Its goal is to equip academic staff with the tools and opportunity to engage in professional teaching development programmes.
 The impact of this will be monitored to measure its effectiveness on student engagement and attainment.
 Adding to this, the college is investing further in e-learning resources and technology to assist students with their studies.
 Additionally, our curriculum has been designed to ensure delivery is inclusive and timetabling to allow students flexibility to study part-time.
 Group and individual tutorials are designed to support students with academic progress.
 The college has also implemented a new HE Research Strategy (September 2019) to embed research practices within student-lead projects.
 Induction activities include familiarisation with e-learning technology, and academic workshops are available to students who have been out of education for a prolonged time.
-The college continues to invest in individual tutoring training and development to assist students with dependent children (Please refer to section 4).
+The college continues to invest in individual tutoring training and development to assist students on their educational journey.
+The college has also made provision for bursary support to mature students with dependent children (Please refer to section 4).